-Continue the development of the University’s administrative systems which serve as the foundation for effective and efficient business execution.
+Develop the University’s administrative systems which serve as the foundation for effective and efficient business execution.

-- Make additional services available online through the continued development of self-service applications accessible from a variety of devices.
+- Make additional services available online through the continued development of self-service applications accessible from a variety of mobile devices.

 - Reduce paper-driven processes and improve efficiency by expanding the use of electronic workflow and document management systems.

 - De-identify personally identifiable information contained in development systems.

 - Implement a customer relationship management (CRM) system to better recruit undergraduate and graduate students.

 - Replace existing classroom scheduling system (R-25) with a more robust event management system (EMS).

 Support academic programs and the learning community through the application of established and emerging technologies, and the provision of quality support services.